mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 }
 ```

 That's fine if only English-speaking people use your application, but that doesn't work for us.
-Instead, we can use react-intl's `FormattedMessage` component to do the translation for us.
+Instead, we can use React Intl's `FormattedMessage` component to do the translation for us.

 ```jsx
 import {FormattedMessage} from 'react-intl';